Taiyou/BinocularRivalryModel/README.md

 ## Contents
 - Generator of Peudo Binocular Rivalry
-- results from twenty subjects.
+- results from 20 subjects.
 - analysis: regression (Accuracy and variables)
 - analysis: confidence and accuracy

 ## Future suggestion

-## Commitment by
+## Committed by
 - Mr. Hamada: Comments on stimuli and Revisions of Python codes.
 Random transisions.
+- Dr. Nishida: Comments on stimuli and building main framework of Python codes.
 - Dr. Miyahara: Comments on stimuli.
 - Dr. Niikawa: Comments on stimuli.
-- Dr. Nishida: Comments on stimuli and building main framework of Python codes.

 #